Negro Fort: Battle of Negro Fort (African Fort)

 Garçon, the black commander, and the Choctaw chief, among the few who survived, were handed over to the Creeks, who shot Garçon and scalped the chief.
 African-American survivors were returned to slavery.
 There were no white casualties from the explosion.
 The Creek salvaged 2,500 muskets, 50 carbines, 400 pistols, and 500 swords from the ruins of the fort, increasing their power in the region.
 The Seminole, who had fought alongside the blacks, were conversely weakened by the loss of their allies.
 The Creek participation in the attack increased tension between the two tribes.
 Seminole anger at the U.S. for the fort's destruction contributed to the breakout of the First Seminole War a year later.
 Spain protested the violation of its soil, but according to historian John K. Mahon, it "lacked the power to do more".

+This is the only time in its history in which the United States destroyed a community of escaped slaves in another country.
+However, the area continued to attract escaped Africans until the U.S. construction of Fort Gadsden in 1818.